-What is Jewish Hospitality?
 Panim Hadashot-New Faces is a community focused on the practice of Jewish hospitality.
 The Jewish hospitality traditions go back to Abraham and Sarah in chapter 18 of the Book of Genesis.
 Abraham greets and feeds guests soon after he had circumcised himself.
-The Rabbis saw his readiness to welcome guests ...continue reading "Jewish Hospitality in the 21st Century"
+The Rabbis saw his readiness to welcome guests ...continue reading "What is Jewish Hospitality?"

 Franz Rosenzweig, the Jewish philosopher of the early 20th century, once adopted a famous line from the ancient Roman playwright Terence: “as I am human, nothing human is alien to me.”
 Rosenzweig gave the challenged his Jewish reader to assert that, as a Jew, “nothing Jewish is alien to me.” ...continue reading "Nothing in the Jewish Songbook is Alien to Us"